ashwinbhola/Regressionist.github.io/_posts/2018-12-14-Designing a CNN for human recognition and bounding box regression.md

 ![alt text](/img/FDR/pic4.png)

-This is still a project in progress and thus, please let me know any suggestions you have (and if you think I am incapable of thinking them myself).
-The code is on GitHub but I have not added the comments yet.
+This is still a project in progress.
+Please let me know of any suggestions you may have for me (and if you think I am incapable of thinking them myself).
+The code is on [GitHub](https://github.com/Regressionist) but I have not added the comments yet.

+Thanks,
+Ashwin